AI Governance for UK Law Firms

 SRA GenAI FAQ and Good Practice Note — formalising AI governance expectations for SRA-regulated firms.

-EU AI Act full enforcement
+EU AI Act high-risk obligations

 Daman Kaur

-Founder
+Founder & CEO

 UK-specific questions